EpocDotFr/yatage/docs/creator/world.rst

   - Required: no
   - Format: string => :ref:`item <item-structure>`

 This attribute holds all the world's items definition.
-It's a mapping between items references (a string) and an :ref:`item <item-structure>` structure.
-References must obviously be unique.
+It is a mapping between items references (a string) and an :ref:`item <item-structure>` structure.

+References *must* obviously be unique.
+References are used as the in-game items name unless the item's ``alias`` has been set.
+References *should* preferably be lowercase.